puran-debugger/Algorithms/README.md

-* Chaining: maintain each location as a linked list and resolve collisions by chaining as collision resolution
+* Chaining: maintain each location as a linked list and resolve collisions by chaining as best collision resolution
     * The time to do dictionary operations (insert, delete, find) depends on the lengths of the chains at each location.
     * the expected length of chains i.e. number of elements hashing to the same location: exactly the load factor $\alpha = m/n$
-    * If we choose the size 𝑛𝑛of the hash table to be twice as large as the number of items 𝑚𝑚that will ever be hashed, then the expected length is $𝑂(1)$ and all operations take expected $𝑂(1)$ time.
+    * If we choose the size $n$ of the hash table to be twice as large as the number of items 𝑚𝑚that will ever be hashed, then the expected length is $𝑂(1)$ and all operations take expected $𝑂(1)$ time.
     * Remember that the worst-case is still bad.
 It is $𝑂(𝑛)$.